YordanGeorgiev/qto/doc/md/features_doc.md

 ### 6.1.
 Page load times
 Each page of the application containing less than 2000 loads for less than 0.5 seconds.
 Any new feature which does not meet this requirement should be disregarded or implemented into a clone of the application with different name ( see the cloning / forking section bellow ).
 The qto has been operated on quite modest hardware ( check the second cheapest amazon ec2 instances for reference ), yet the page load times vary from 0.3 till 0.6 seconds for the smaller pages and up till 1.5 seconds for the pages having more than 2000 items ...
+Although the qto has not been explicitly designed for mobile devices the page load times on higher end phones on 4G networks are comparable with the upper 20% of the pages in the web, while running both the application layer and the db on a single aws instance based in Ireland ...